JBoss.orgCommunity Documentation

 The HTML report will use your default locale to format numbers.
 If you need to share the benchmark report

-with people from another country, you might want to overwrite the benchmarkReportLocale
+with people from another country, you might want to overwrite the benchmarkReportLocale:

 <plannerBenchmark>